thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 * This will update the project structure by updating generated `_type.go` file and other files.
 * The output of `operator-sdk init` command also directs this step to be next.
 * The kind and version will be used in the CRD manifest.
-* Command to use operator-sdk CLI to create API on the scaffolded project
+* Command to use operator-sdk CLI to create API on the scaffolded project.

 ```plaintext
 $ operator-sdk create api --group greet --version v1alpha1 --kind Greet --resource --controller
 ```
+*Info:*
+> * `--resource` and `--controller` switch will update the resources and creates the controller.
+If not provided in the command, the CLI will prompt from user whether resources and controller required to be created for the project.

 #### Output of operator-sdk create api command